cloudflare/cloudflare-docs/content/email-routing/get-started/email-addresses.md

 ## Catch-all address

-When you toggle this feature on, it enables Cloudflare to catch variations of email addresses to make them valid for the specified domain.
-For example, if you created a rule for `info@yourdomain.com` and a sender accidentally types `ifno@yourdomain.com`, the email will still be correctly handled if you have **Catch-all** addresses enabled.
+When you enable this feature, Cloudflare will catch variations of email addresses to make them valid for the specified domain.
+For example, if you created a rule for `info@example.com` and a sender accidentally types `ifno@example.com`, the email will still be correctly handled if you have **Catch-all** addresses enabled.

 You must also [specify a rule **Action**](#rules-actions) for Catch-all addresses.